dialuser/deeponet/README.md

 ### Author: Alex Sun

-This repository includes codes for WRR submission, Bridging hydrological ensemble simulation and learning using deep neural operators.
+This repository includes codes for WRR paper,

+Bridging hydrological ensemble simulation and learning using deep neural operators.

 - `config_uns_uq_multi.yaml`: configuration file for generating Figures 3-5 in the manuscript